A phase inversion benchmark for multiscale multiphase flows: Model and numerical methods

-To avoid singularities in the $\phi$ field, the fifth order conservative WENO \cite{shu} scheme is applied to discretize convective terms.
+To avoid singularities in the $\phi$ field, the fifth-order conservative WENO \cite{shu} scheme is applied to discretize convective terms.
 When the LS advection is carried out, high velocity gradients can cause wide spreading or stretching of $\phi$ which then no longer remains a distance function.
 A redistancing algorithm \cite{sussman98} is thus applied at every time step to restore the distance property of $\phi$, \textit{i.e.} $|\nabla\phi|=1$.
 Advancement of the $\phi$-equation and the redistancing algorithm can induce mass loss in under$-$resolved regions \cite{Aniszewski201452}.
-This is the main drawback of Level Set methods.
+This is the main drawback of LS methods.
 To improve mass conservation, the Coupled Level-Set Volume of Fluid (CLSVOF) method \cite{sussman20} is used.
-The main idea of this method is to benefit from the advantages of each tracking strategy: minimize the mass loss using VOF and keep a fine description of interface properties with the smooth LS function.
+The main idea of this approach is to benefit from the advantages of each tracking strategy: minimize the mass loss using VOF and keep a fine description of interface properties with the smooth LS function.
 (A study of the performance of various VOF variants was recently published \cite{Aniszewski201452} using Archer in the CLSVOF context; the phase inversion problem is also discussed therein.)
-The coupling between LS and VOF is maintained using a correction scheme based on geometric reconstruction of both VOF and LS interfaces \cite{Wojtek}.
-The LS method itself is coupled with a projection method for the incompressible Navier$-$Stokes equations, where the density and the viscosity depend on the sign of the LS function (with appropriate interpolations used in interfacial cells).
-To finalize the description of the two-phase flow, jump conditions across the interface are taken into account using the Ghost Fluid (GF) method.
-In the GF approach, ghost cells are defined on each side of the interface \cite{kang} \cite{liu} and appropriate schemes are applied to the jump of each quantity.
+The coupling between LS and VOF is maintained using a correction scheme based on a geometric reconstruction of both VOF and LS interfaces \cite{Wojtek}.
+The LS method itself is coupled with a projection method for the incompressible Navier-Stokes equations, where the density and the viscosity depend on the sign of the LS function (with appropriate interpolations used in interfacial cells).
+To finalize the description of the two-phase flow, jump conditions across the interface are taken into account using the Ghost Fluid (GF) approach.
+In this approach, ghost cells are defined on each side of the interface \cite{kang} \cite{liu} and appropriate discretization schemes are applied to the jump of each quantity.
 As defined above, the interface is characterized through the distance function, and jump conditions are extrapolated on some nodes on each side of the interface.
 Following the jump conditions, the discontinued functions are extended continuously and then derivatives are estimated.
 Heaviside functions are designed according to the distance function in order to provide a characteristic function for the two-phase medium.
-They follow the functions proposed by \cite{Towers} according to formula (6) in its publication.
-Concerning discrete Dirac functions, they are built in a similar way and regularized by a properly set cosine function.
+They follow the functions proposed in formula (6) of \cite{Towers} .
+Discrete delta functions are built in a similar way and are regularized using a properly set cosine function.
 These techniques have been presented and validated in previous works, \textit{e.g.} \cite{Menard}.